How to Fix iTunes Error 4005 When You Restore iPhone

 Update your computer to the latest operating system.
 An out of date OS is probably one of the most common causes for all the problems you might face with your devices.
 Furthermore, the latest version of iTunes is not capable of working well with older, out of date, OS software.

 Solution 4.
 Check the USB connection

 Check your USB port.
 Sometimes the simplest way to solve your error is to try another USB port.
-Try to plugging in to all the USB ports your computer has and see if there is any improvement.
+Try to plug into all the USB ports your computer has and see if there is any improvement.

 Solution 5.
 Charge your iOS 12.3 device

-Charge your iPhone, iPad and iPod.
-If your battery is in low state, the lack of power may be the cause for the failure to restore of the iPhone.
+Charge your iPhone, iPad, and iPod.
+If your battery is in a low state, the lack of power may be the cause for the failure to restore the iPhone.